Comics : Amazing Fantasy #15

 A cap has concealed the burglar's face but Spidey's blow has removed it.
 The wall-crawler grabs his opponent by his jacket, lifts him up, and realizes, "It's the fugitive who ran past me!
 The one I didn't stop when I had the chance!"

 Outside, the police decide they must risk charging the warehouse.
 (And the leader of the cops looks like the same man who gave Peter the news.
 Could he have possibly gotten there as fast as Spider-Man?
-And this man is referred to as "Captain".
-I think this argues for all these officers being three different men.)
+And this man is referred to as "Captain" ruling him out as Officer O'Brien.)
 But no decision is necessary.
 The burglar is delivered to them, hanging from a huge spider web.

 "A short distance away", a distraught Peter Parker (with his mask removed so it can clearly be seen that the mask is sewn to the rest of the costume) knows that it's "all my fault!
 If only I had stopped him when I could have!
 But I didn't... and now Uncle Ben is dead..."
 So, the youth walks off into the night, finally learning that "with great power there must also come... great responsibility... and so a legend is born".